elastic/rally/docs/command_line_reference.rst

    esrally --pipeline=benchmark-only --target-hosts=10.17.0.5:9200,10.17.0.6:9200

-** This will run the benchmark against the hosts 10.17.0.5 and 10.17.0.6 on port 9200.
+This will run the benchmark against the hosts 10.17.0.5 and 10.17.0.6 on port 9200.
 See ``client-options`` if you use X-Pack Security and need to authenticate or Rally should use https.

 You can also target multiple clusters with ``--target-hosts`` for specific use cases.
-This is described in the Advanced topics section.
+This is described in the :ref:`Advanced topics section <command_line_reference_advanced_topics>`.

 ``quiet``
 ~~~~~~~~~